benhurley/bigcigarguy/content/pages/index.md

       - type: FeaturedItem
         title: Our Start
         subtitle: '2018'
-        text: >+
+        text: >
-          BCG started organically back in 2018.
-We just wanted a shirt or two to rock while lighting one up.
+          BCG has always been just for fun.
+We originally wanted a shirt or two to rock while lighting one up.
         actions: []
         elementId: null
         colors: bg-neutralAlt-fg-dark